 13. Independent Contractor Status.
 The parties agree that Operator is an independent contractor, and there is no employer-employee, partnership, joint venture or other relationship between Owner and Operator intended or created hereby.

 14. Force Majeure.
-The term "force majeure" shall mean acts and events not within the control of Operator, and which, by the exercise of due diligence Operator is unable, wholly or in part, to reasonably prevent or overcome, and may include: Acts of God; strikes, lockouts or other industrial disturbances; inability to obtain necessary supplies or other material, equipment, or labor; epidemics, civil disturbances, wars, riots, or insurrections; landslides, lightning, earthquakes, fires, storms, floods, or washouts, arrests and restraint of rulers and people; interruptions by government or court orders; present or future orders of any regulatory body having proper jurisdiction and authority, including denial, termination, expiration or suspension of necessary permits or permissions to operate; explosions; breakage or accident to machinery or facilities, excluding ordinary maintenance; and any other cause, whether of the kind herein enumerated or otherwise, which is not within the control of Operator and which, by the exercise of due diligence, Operator has been, is or would be unable to overcome, avoid or prevent, wholly or in part.

-a.
-Nothing contained herein shall be construed to require Operator to settle a strike against its will.

-direction, action or request of the United States government or state or local government or of any department, agency, commission, court, bureau, corporation or other instrumentality of any one of more said governments, or of any civil or military authority, national emergencies, insurrections, riots, wars, strikes, lockouts or work stoppages or other labor difficulties, or third party acts or omissions, or supplier failures, shortages, breaches or delays, then such party shall be excused from such performance on a day-to-day basis to the extent or the duration of such prevention, restriction or interference.
+If a party's performance of this Agreement or any obligation hereunder (other than a payment obligation) is prevented, restricted or interfered with by causes beyond its reasonable control including but not limited to acts of God, fire, explosion, vandalism, cable cut, fire, storm or other similar occurrence, any law, order, regulation, direction, action or request of the United States government or state or local government or of any department, agency, commission, court, bureau, corporation or other instrumentality of any one of more said governments, or of any civil or military authority, national emergencies, insurrections, riots, wars, strikes, lockouts or work stoppages or other labor difficulties, or third party acts or omissions, or supplier failures, shortages, breaches or delays, then such party shall be excused from such performance on a day-to-day basis to the extent or the duration of such prevention, restriction or interference.
 Such party shall use reasonable efforts under the circumstances to avoid or remove such causes of non-performance and shall proceed to perform with reasonable dispatch whenever such causes are removed or cease.

 EXHIBIT “A”